Buprenorphine Hydrochloride + Naloxone Hydrochloride

 SUBOXONE SUBLINGUAL FILMS contain the active ingredients buprenorphine hydrochloride and naloxone hydrochloride.
 Buprenorphine

-and oxycodone, leading to bad withdrawal symptoms.
-Therefore, naloxone is included in SUBOXONE SUBLINGUAL FILM to discourage
+leading to bad withdrawal symptoms.
+Therefore, naloxone is included in SUBOXONE SUBLINGUAL FILM to discourage misuse by injection,

 SUBOXONE SUBLINGUAL FILM should be used exactly as prescribed by your doctor.